 The Touch Football Community

 Touch Football is often referred to simply as ‘Touch’, or ‘Touch Footy’.
 It can be played everywhere across an extensive affiliated network within Australia.
-Touch Football Australia is the national governing body for the sport of Touch Football, recognised by the Australian Sport Commission.
+Touch Football differs from Oztag and Touch Rugby, with Touch Football Australia being the national governing body for the sport of touch football, recognised by the Australian Sport Commission.

 The Touch Football Australia Beginner’s Hub has some great resources, click on the button below to visit the Hub.